 You will be placed inside a donut-shaped device called a gantry.
 It will rotate around you and point the protons in the direction of the tumor.
 A machine called a synchrotron or cyclotron creates and speeds up the protons.
 Then the protons are removed from the machine and magnets direct them to the tumor.

 The technician will leave the room while you are having proton therapy.
 The treatment should only take 1 to 2 minutes.
 You should not feel any discomfort.
 After the treatment is over, the technician will return to the room and help you remove the device that held you still.

 Proton therapy may have side effects, but these tend to be milder than with x-ray radiation because proton therapy causes less damage to healthy tissues.
 Side effects depend upon the area being treated, but may include skin redness and temporary hair loss in the radiation area.

 Following proton therapy, you should be able to resume your normal activities.
 You will likely see your doctor every 3 to 4 months for a follow-up exam.

-Levin WP, DeLaney TF.
+Shabason JE, Levin WP, DeLaney TF.
 Charged particle radiotherapy.
 In: Gunderson LL, Tepper JE, eds.
-Clinical Radiation Oncology.
-4th ed.
-Philadelphia, PA: Elsevier; 2016:chap 19.
+Gunderson and Tepper's Clinical Radiation Oncology.
+5th ed.
+Philadelphia, PA: Elsevier; 2021:chap 24.